skip to content

 The studentships are open to applicants from any country, but the majority of studentships are reserved for UK students.

-To apply for an AHRC studentship you must submit your PhD application by 5 December 2023.
+To apply for an AHRC studentship you must submit your PhD application by 3 December 2024.
 Make sure you complete the AHRC section in the Applicant Portal.
-You must also complete the OOC DTP Application Form and upload it as an additional document in the Applicant Portal.
+You must also complete the OOC DTP application form and upload it as an additional document in the Applicant Portal.

 Open-Oxford-Cambridge Doctoral Training Partnership